Getty Images/iStockphoto

 Docker user reaction muted so far; analysts see upsides

-One subscriber to Docker Pro, Jeff Geerling, whose LinkedIn profile lists him as an author, developer and founder at Midwestern Mac LLC in St. Louis, took to X, formerly Twitter, shortly after the Docker pricing changes were publicized this week.
+One subscriber to Docker Pro, Jeff Geerling, an author, developer and founder at Midwestern Mac in St. Louis, took to X, formerly Twitter, shortly after the Docker pricing changes were publicized this week.

 "I still like Docker's overall integration the best, but this is a good point at which I'd be willing to switch," Geerling added in a follow-up reply to another user.

-Geerling listed GitHub and GitLab as alternatives to Docker Hub and Podman Desktop as an alternative to Docker Desktop.
+Geerling listed GitHub and GitLab as alternatives to Docker Hub as well as Podman Desktop as an alternative to Docker Desktop.
 Podman is an open source project included with Red Hat Enterprise Linux subscriptions.
-Geerling's LinkedIn lists him as an individual contributor to Ansible, also owned by Red Hat.
+Geerling is an individual contributor to Ansible, also owned by Red Hat.

 Generally, however, Docker's pricing changes were not met with as strong a public response as a previous pricing update to Docker Desktop in 2021 and last year's deprecation of its Free Team subscription.